carbon-language/carbon-lang/llvm/docs/CMake.rst

 Embedding LLVM in your project
 ==============================

-From LLVM 3.5 onwards both the CMake and autoconf/Makefile build systems export LLVM libraries as importable CMake targets.
+From LLVM 3.5 onwards the CMake build system exports LLVM libraries as importable CMake targets.
 This means that clients of LLVM can now reliably use CMake to develop their own LLVM-based projects against an installed version of LLVM regardless of how it was built.

 Here is a simple example of a CMakeLists.txt file that imports the LLVM libraries and uses them to build a simple application ``simple-tool``.